Stevoisiak/Virtual-Game-Shelf/README.md

 [fill in the necesary information](http://i.imgur.com/pcPI0Wh.png).
 Make sure to import the project as an existing Eclipse project.

-Once the project is done importing, right click Video-Game-Shelf in the Project Explorer and select `Properties`.
-Go to `Java Build Path` and make sure that JRE System Libary is selected.
 You should now be able to compile and run Video Game Shelf in Eclipse.

 ## Automatic testing with Travis CI